Jesus Trail Frequently Asked Questions (FAQs)

 Modest clothing is also recommended for passing through villages and entering holy sites, as many churches do not allow visitors in if they are wearing shorts.
 It’s a good idea to layer clothing for changing weather.
 During the rainy season bring rain gear.
 Don’t forget sunscreen and sun-protective clothes, especially in summer.

-Hiking the Jesus Trail and Other Biblical Walks in the Galilee is available for purchase at www.jesustrailguide.com, on Amazon.com and in select bookstores in Israel.
+Walking the Jesus Trail: Nazareth to the Sea of Galilee is available for purchase on Amazon.com and in select bookstores in Israel.
 This book is the best source of detailed maps in English, written descriptions, diagrams, historical information, planning, transportation, and basically everything you need to know to hike the Jesus Trail.
 Order your copy today for your complete planning guide!

 The Society for Protection of Nature in Israel produces detailed 1:50,000 topographical maps with all marked trails.
 At the Fauzi Azar Inn in Nazareth, we sell this map for the region in Hebrew, and have added the English town and site names for non-Hebrew speakers (100 shekels).